remcohaszing/eslint-formatter-codeclimate/README.md

 #### Returns

-The ESLint messages in the form of a GitLab code quality report.
+The ESLint messages in the form of a CodeClimate report.

 ### `formatter()`